petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/implementing-claritys-content-publishing-workflow.md

 ![Liferay Workflow defines approval processes for Liferay entities.](./implementing-claritys-content-publishing-workflow/images/03.png)

-Once you’ve defined a workflow, you can associate it with different content types and folders.
+Once you've defined a workflow, you can associate it with different content types and folders.
 This flexibility enables you to fine-tune approval processes for different individuals or teams within your organization.
 For example, you may require multiple team members across multiple departments to approve new products, while only requiring a one approver single manager approval for blog posts.

 Workflows are supported by both Staging and Publications.